Sweet Dog

 At what temperature should you stop walking your dog?

-There's no magic threshold: humidity, breed, age and how hard the dog is working all matter as much as the thermometer.
-The risk rises around 25°C, earlier for fragile dogs.
-Reason in terms of signs and with the ground test, not a rigid number.
+There is no magic threshold: humidity, breed, age and how hard he is working count just as much as the thermometer.
+The risk rises from around 25 °C, earlier for fragile dogs.
+Think in terms of signs and the ground test, not a rigid number.

 Loading your progress…